timidri/puppetlabs-relay/README.md

 ### `relay::reporting`

+This is class used to configure the report processor.

 #### Parameters

 ##### `access_token`

-The token by which the report processor authenticates to the Relay API.
-Valid
+*Required:* The token by which the report processor authenticates to the Relay API.
+Valid options: 'string'.
-options: 'string'.

 ##### `reports_url`